The main way to add GoatCounter to a site is using the count.js

 Customize the endpoint for sending pageviews to (overrides the URL in data-goatcounter ).
 Only useful if you have no_onload . |

-For examaple, to allow requests from local sources with:
+For example, to allow requests from local sources with:

 data-goatcounter-settings